Sinosikat?

 SinoSikat? is a Filipino band that started September 2004, performing music influenced by a number of musical genres, but which has been described as "Filipino soul", reflecting an expansion of genres active within the Philippine music industry during the mid-2000s.
 The band released its eponymous first album in 2007, receiving media attention and critical acclaim when vocalist Kat Agarrado won Vocalist of the Year at the NU107 Rock Awards.
-Recently, the band has been named as a nominee for the People's Choice Award at the 2008 Awit Awards.
+The band has been named as a nominee for the People's Choice Award at the 2008 Awit Awards.

 Band members

 Sinosikat?'s band members are Kat Agarrado on vocals, Nick Azarcon on guitars, Reli De Vera on drums, Noel Asistores on bass, and David Starck on keyboards.
 Sinosikat? sessionists and collaborators include keyboardist Nikki Cabardo, and bassists Berns Cuevas, Rommel dela Cruz, and Karel Honasan.

 Kat Agarrado

 Vocalist Kat Agarrado began singing professionally at age 17, making the rounds of Manila's music competitions.
 She later became vocalist for bands Kindred Garden, and Passage and occasionally did session work with Pinoy Rock icon Wally Gonzales.
 This early exposure led to her exploration of a wide range of musical styles, from hip-hop, RnB, jazz, standards, blues, classic rock, to electronic music.
 It was an interest in developing her voice further that led her to form SinoSikat?, which offers her greater creative freedom in exploring her vocal range.